-Applicants may be contacted if Bay Area Council staff or the Advisory Committee need any clarifications; otherwise, decisions will be made based on the emailed submissions.
+Applicants may be contacted if Bay Area Council staff or the Advisory Committee need any clarifications; otherwise, decisions will be made based on the information contained in the proposal emailed by the submission deadline.

 If we're considering a collaborative proposal between eligible organizations of different types, e.g. a city and a community-based organization, do you have a recommendation for which would be best to apply through?